-Our outside manufacturers may not perform as they have agreed or may not remain in the contract manufacturing business for a sufficient time to successfully produce and market our product candidates.
+Laureate Pharma or other outside manufacturers may not be able to (i) produce our drug substance to appropriate standards for use in clinical studies, (ii) perform under the definitive manufacturing agreement once such agreements are executed, if at all, or (iii) remain in the contract manufacturing business for a sufficient time to successfully produce and market our product candidates.
 If we do not maintain important manufacturing relationships, we may fail to find a replacement manufacturer or to develop our own manufacturing capabilities.
 If we cannot do so, it could delay or impair our ability to obtain regulatory approval for our products and substantially increase our costs or deplete any profit margins.
 If we do find replacement manufacturers, we may not be able to enter into agreements with them on terms and conditions favorable to us and, there could be a substantial delay before a new facility could be qualified and registered with the FDA and foreign regulatory authorities.